Easy white bread

 After an hour the loaf should have proved (risen again).
 Sprinkle some flour on top and very gently rub it in.
 Use a large, sharp knife to make shallow cuts (about 1cm/½in deep) across the top of the loaf to create a diamond pattern.

 Put the loaf (on its baking tray) into the middle of the oven.
-Pour cold water into the empty roasting tray at the bottom of the oven just before you shut the door – this creates steam which helps the loaf develop a crisp and shiny crust.
+Pour a little water into the empty roasting tray at the bottom of the oven just before you shut the door – this creates steam which helps the loaf develop a crisp and shiny crust.

 Bake the loaf for about 30 minutes.